superpower1/Poke_farm/README.md

 ## The general approach we took
 ### Pokemon farm
 I create a table called my_pokemons to store all the pokemons which had been catched by user.
-### Pokemon team

-### Pokemon catch
+When user catch new pokemon in the Pokemon catch page, he can see his new pokemon in the farm page, because the data is already been stored in my_pokemons table.
+Pokemons can get exp when they stay in the farm, because there is a calculate of the gap between pokemon update time and current time, exp calculation is base on this gap.

 ### Pokemon shop
 #### for BUY section